rkhamis/0-orchestrator/docs/api.md

-# 0 Rest API
+# Zero-OS Orchestrator REST API

-The 0 Rest API Server exposes all the APIs to manage the 0 Rest API.
+The Zero-OS Orchestrator exposes all the REST APIs to manage the Zero-OS cluster.

-This [link](https://rawgit.com/zero-os/0-rest-api/master/raml/api.html) shows all the available endpoints in the 0 Rest API and the different calls that can be done on each endpoint along with the expected request body and response.
+This [link](https://rawgit.com/zero-os/0-rest-api/master/raml/api.html) shows all the available REST API endpoints exposed by the Zero-OS Orchestrator and the different calls that can be done on each endpoint along with the expected request body and response.

 The APIs are split into two categories:

 - APIs that use **Direct Access** to return data/perform actions: this is done by using the [Go Client](https://github.com/g8os/go-client) of core0 to directly talk to the nodes and containers
 - APIs that use **AYS** to return data/perform actions: this is done by using the [AYS API](https://rawgit.com/Jumpscale/jumpscale_core8/8.2.0/specs/ays_api.html) to contact the AYS server

-The following are some examples on how to use the 0 Rest API, all using the direct access method:
+The following are some examples on how to use the REST API:

 - [List core0 nodes](#list-nodes)
 - [Get memory information of a node](#memory-info)